Layer topology of smectic grain boundaries: Acknowledgements

 The idea for this article originated from conversations with Emmanuelle Lacaze, following stimulating discussions with her and Daniel Beller at the 16th European Conference on Liquid Crystals.
 I am thankful to Randall Kamien for providing valuable insight into layer topology at the Banff International Research Station (Workshop 22w5159).
 I also thank Paul A.\ Monderkamp and Hartmut L\"owen for a critical reading of the manuscript and helpful suggestions.
-Financial support by the Deutsche Forschungsgemeinschaft (DFG) through the SPP 2265, under Grant No. WI 5527/1-1, is gratefully acknowledged.